 A common claim about managed services is that they will save you money: This may be true, especially if that’s one of your goals, but it’s more accurate to say that managed services allow for better cost control.
 Prices move from hardware and internal data management to carefully constructed fees that are easier to rely on.
 Adding or removing services will change these fees in clear, immediate ways.
 Organizations that switch to a trusted provider find that they have a better handle on their data spending, and less chance of spending money on something that they don’t need.

-Do you have any specific questions about services for your Rolling Meadows NPO that didn’t make our list (there are a lot of them)?
+Do you have any specific questions about services for your Chicago and surrounding area NPO that didn’t make our list (there are a lot of them)?
 Ask us about it!
-You can contact Infiniwiz at (847) 994-1111 or email@example.com to learn more and arrange a meeting.
+You can contact Infiniwiz at (847) 613-1403 or firstname.lastname@example.org to learn more and arrange a meeting.